Chapter II - Proposal Preparation Instructions

 Equipment to be purchased, modified or constructed must be described in sufficient detail to allow comparison of its capabilities with the needs of the proposed activities.
 Equipment proposals also must describe comparable equipment already at the proposing organization(s) and explain why it cannot be used.
 This includes comparable government-owned equipment that is on-site.

 Equipment proposals must discuss arrangements for acquisition, maintenance and operation, including:

 overall acquisition plan;

-of other support services available and the annual budget for their operation,
+brief description of other support services available and the annual budget for their operation, maintenance and administration.

 The terms of a grant require that special-purpose equipment purchased or leased with grant funds be subject to reasonable inventory controls, maintenance procedures and organizational policies that enhance its multiple or shared use on other projects, if such use does not interfere with the work for which the equipment was acquired.

 If the government retains title, those items must be included in the annual inventory submitted to the NSF Property Administrator.
 30 Equipment proposals must include the information described above within the 15-page project description.
 These proposals normally compete with proposals for research or education projects.

 5. Proposals Involving Vertebrate Animals

 For proposals involving the use of vertebrate animals 31 , sufficient information must be provided within the 15-page project description to enable reviewers to evaluate the choice of species, number of animals to be used, and any necessary exposure of animals to discomfort, pain, or injury.